Justin Young (singer, born 1987)

-Justin James Hayward-Young (born 2 May 1987) is an English musician.
-He is currently the lead singer and guitarist of indie rock band The Vaccines.
+Justin James Hayward-Young (born 2 May 1987) is an English musician who is the lead singer and guitarist of indie rock band The Vaccines.

 Early life

 Young was born in Hampshire, England, and grew up in the New Forest.
 He attended King Edward VI School, Southampton from 1998 to 2003 and Brockenhurst College from 2003 to 2005.
 He is a great-grandson of the prolific English painter and artist Walter Hayward-Young, who was commonly known as "Jotter".
 The son of a film-maker, he grew up in a "musical household" and began playing music by borrowing his father's guitars.

 In June 2010, Young graduated from King's College London with a degree in History.